Human Resources Charter

 In addition, each of the Committee members shall qualify as a "non-employee director" for purposes of Rule 16b-3 under the Exchange Act.
-The members of the Committee will be appointed and replaced by the Board based on the recommendations of the Nominating, Governance and Public Affairs Committee.
+The members of the Committee will be appointed and replaced by the Board based on the recommendations of the Nominating and Corporate Governance Committee.

 The Committee may delegate its responsibilities to subcommittees comprised of one or more Committee members or to selected members of management, subject to requirements of the Company's Bylaws and applicable laws, regulations and the terms of shareholder-approved plans.